 Te Aroha is a small rural Waikato town, nestled below the beautiful Te Aroha Mountain.
 Established in the late 1870s, the town flourished from 1880, when gold was discovered locally.
-The boom was brief, but hot springs at the foot of the mountain made the settlement prosperous.
+The boom was brief, but with hot springs at the foot of the mountain made the settlement prosperous.
 Mokena Hau, a Ngāti Rāhiri chief, gifted the springs to the government.
-Te Aroha developed as a spa from 1883, attracting thousands of visitors, especially after a railway link from Hamilton was completed in 1886.
-Its popularity waned from the 1930s, some hot pools were modernised in the late 20th century and are still currently.
+Te Aroha developed as a spa town from 1883, attracting thousands of visitors, especially after a railway link from Hamilton was completed in 1886.
+Its popularity waned from the 1930s, some of the hot pools were modernised in the late 20th century and are still current and in use today.